JHU-PL-Lab/www-fpse/logistics.md

 ### Exams

-There will be no exam.
-There will be a quiz around 2/3rds of the way through the course.
+There will be an in-class Exam around 2/3rds of the way through the course.

 ### Project